vicramon/ember-tutorial/chapters/our-app.md

 # Our App

-We are going to build a relatively simple CRM.
-This is a good project for Ember because we'll be searching, listing, showing, and editing records.
+We are going to build a CRM.
+This is a good project for Ember because we'll be searching, listing, showing, creating, and editing records.
 If you can build this app and understand how it works then you will be well on your way to developing your own complex front-end apps.

 You can look at [a completed version](http://embercrm.herokuapp.com) of the app to see what you'll be building.